ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 export function isKeyOf<T extends object>(key: string | number | symbol, item: T): key is keyof T;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+//
 // @public
 const isoDate: Converter<Date, unknown>;